Sashank206/cse326-project/README.md

 # cse326-project
-a siye for booking tables in Resturants
+A site for booking tables in Resturants